ThaminduDilshan/local-smtp-server/README.md

 CLI flags still work and override values from the config file.

-## Thunder config example
+## ThunderID config example

-Use this in your Thunder config file:
+Use this in your [ThunderID](https://github.com/thunder-id/thunder-id) deployment.yaml file:

 ```yaml
 email: